weiawei1111/DeepPH/README.md

 # DeepPH : A Multimodal Deep Learning Model for Predicting Enzyme Optimal pH Range
-This supplementary code supports the results in our paper.
+The supplementary code provided here supports the results presented in the paper.

 ## File Descriptions